Exploring big questions over lunch

 We love creating safe environments where young people can feel safe to explore life’s deeper issues.
 Thanks for your gifts and prayers which create opportunities for connections like these as students discover more of God’s story and how it intersects with theirs.

-Please continue praying for the students who we encounter in schools and the questions that they have about God, Jesus & the Holy Spirit.
+Please continue praying for the students who we encounter in schools and the questions that they have about God, Jesus and the Holy Spirit.
 Praise God for young people like Amanda who are seeking a personal relationship with Jesus.